-Being a standard protocol, SCCP address have a standard protocol format.
+Being a standard protocol, the SCCP address has a standard protocol format.
 The ITU Q.713 describes the address format.
-This section describes the various components of sccp address.
+This section describes the various components of the SCCP address.

 Address Indicator (AI) :

-This is the first byte in SCCP address.
+This is the first byte in the SCCP address.
 SCCP address indicator represents the parameters present in the address and how the routing will be done.
-Address Indicator have following sub parameters.
+Address Indicator has the following sub-parameters.

-Routing Indicator (RI), a one bit parameter.
-If routing indicator bit value is zero , SCCP routes the message by doing GT translation else routes on SSN.
+Routing Indicator (RI), a one-bit parameter.
+If the routing indicator bit value is zero, SCCP routes the message by doing GT translation else routes on SSN.

-GT Indicator- According to ITU-T specifications GT have some optional parameters , depends on gt format type.
-GT indicator , mentions what type of GT is present in the address.
+GT Indicator– According to ITU-T specifications GT has some optional parameters, depends on gt format type.
+GT indicator, mentions what type of GT is present in the address.
 The possible values are from zero to four.
 Following is the table for possible GT indicator values.

 |0||NO GT is present|

-SSN Indication, if bit is set then ssn is present in address else not.
+SSN Indication, if the bit is set then SSN is present in address else not.
 Mostly SSN is mandatory to add while sending ss7 message from one application to another.
-E.g If VLR wants to send a update location message while attaching to the network, to the HLR , then VLR sets the SSN (6) of HLR in sccp called address.
-Then only update location can reach to the HLR, else receiver can not know , to which application message has to deliver.
-We will discuss where the ssn can be optional , in GT translation and routing section.
+E.g If VLR wants to send an update location message while attaching to the network, to the HLR, then VLR sets the SSN (6) of HLR in SCCP called party address.
+Then only update location can reach the HLR, else the receiver can not know, to which application message has to deliver.
+We will discuss where the SSN can be optional, in the GT translation and routing section.

-Point Code (PC) Indication, bit represent if the SS7 point code is present or not.
-If point code is present and routing is set on route on GT.
+Point Code (PC) Indication, bit represents if the SS7 point code is present or not.
+If point code is present and routing is set on the route on GT.
 Then routing does not use the point code.

-SS7 Point Code, this is the address of a ss7 node.
-If a point code is an international point code , then from anywhere in world a message can be sent to the node by doing point code based routing.
+SS7 Point Code, this is the address of an ss7 node.
+If a point code is an international point code, then from anywhere in the world a message can be sent to the node by doing point code based routing.
 For ITU-T it is of 14 bits value in 3-8-3 format.
-For other variant it is different , e.g ANSI its 24 bits 8-8-8.
+For other variants it may be different, e.g ANSI its 24 bits 8-8-8.
 The format is Network-Cluster-Member.

-Translation Type: It is a one byte parameter.
-It is used to select translation node.
-E.g , if same GT can be translated on any of the target node.
-Then which node the message should deliver , translation type decides this.
+Translation Type: It is a one-byte parameter.
+It is used to select a translation node.
+E.g, if the same GT can be translated on any of the target nodes.
+Then which node the message should deliver, translation type decides this.

 Numbering Plan, it is a four bits value.
-Each value represent the number type.
+Each value represents the number type.

-Encoding Scheme, how the digits has been encode .
-E,g can be BCD .
+Encoding Scheme, how the digits have been encoded.
+E,g can be BCD.